sTEm332/clkr/README.md

-# now server files is updating
+# now server files are updating